friendly-bits/geoip-shell/OpenWrt/README.md

 To view all installed geoip-shell scripts in your system and their sizes, run `ls -lh /usr/bin/geoip-shell-*`.

 On iptables-based systems, the installation takes additional ~20kB because in that case geoip-shell installs both libraries required for iptables and for nftables, so if you upgrade your system to nftables at some point, geoip-shell should not break.
 If you are certain that you won't need these nftables library scripts then you can manually delete them from the /usr/bin directory.
 You can recognize them by the `-lib-nft` suffix.

+## Persistence on OpenWrt
+Persistence of geoip settings between reboots works differenetly on OpenWrt than on other Linuxes, as geoip-shell has an OpenWrt-specific init.d script, and integrates into firewall3 or firewall4 via what's called an "include".
+The init script's only task is to call the geoip-shell-mk-fw-include.sh script, which, makes sure that the firewall include exists and is correct, if not then it creates the include.
+The firewall include is what does the actual persistence work.
+On OpenWrt, a firewall include is a setting which tells firewall3 or firewall4 to do something specific in response to certain events. geoip-shell firewall include triggers on firewall reload (which happens either at reboot or when the system decides that a reload of the firewall is necessary, or when initiated by the user).
+The include then calls the -run script with the "restore" action.
+The -run script verifies that geoip nftables/iptables rules and ip sets exist, and if not then it restores them from backup, or (if backup doesn't exist or if error is encountered during the restore) initiates re-fetch of the ip lists and then re-creates the rules and the ip sets.

 ## Defaults for OpenWrt
 Generally the defaults are the same as for other systems, except: